erik78se/juju-operators-examples/README.md

 Implements the core hooks relevant to a deploy of a charm: *install*, *config-changed*, *start* including the storage hooks: *xxx_storage_attached* and *xxx_storage_detaching*

+#### lxd-profile

+This demonstrates the use of a *lxd-profile.yaml* to tweak lxd container settings.
+The example deploys privileged containers.

 #### metrics-base
 This charm demonstrates use of metrics in juju charms.
 It loads some metrics on cpu and memory.